ostracod/tractor/languageDocumentation/statements.md

 * `vars` statement

-Declares an imported variable with the given phase-access and storage type, and otherwise uses the same rules as described above.
+Declares an imported variable with the given phase access and storage type, and otherwise uses the same rules as described above.

 ### Exports Statement: